 Buildings

-Buildings contribute to 16% of Maryland’s emissions of Maryland’s greenhouse gas emissions.
-The three main strategies to achieve building decarbonization are increased energy efficiency, electrification - which refers to the swap of fossil fuel-powered appliances and systems to electric alternatives, and onsite renewables and/or renewable-generated electricity provided by the utility.
+The three main strategies to achieve building decarbonization are increased energy efficiency, onsite or utility-provided renewables, and electrification -- the swap of fossil fuel-powered appliances and systems to electric alternatives.

 Pursuing statewide building decarbonization offers far-reaching benefits beyond emissions reductions, including cost savings to owners and tenants, increased resilience and occupant comfort, and reduced local particulate matter.

-The Maryland Energy Administration compiles information and resources to help educate Marylanders on how to plan for decarbonization in new and existing buildings, and can help you discover incentives to help defray the costs of energy efficiency, electrification, and renewable energy upgrades.
+The Maryland Energy Administration compiles information and resources to help educate Marylanders on how to plan for decarbonization in new and existing buildings.

-Evaluate & Manage Your Energy Use:
+Evaluate & Manage Your Energy Use |

 Understanding your building’s energy consumption patterns is the foundational first step to taking action.

-Decarbonize Your Building:
+Decarbonize Your Building

 Decarbonization is not one single technology or measure, but rather a suite of measures pursued in tandem.
 Discover more:

-Funding & Financing Opportunities:
+Funding & Financing Opportunities

 The Maryland Energy Administration provides grants, loans, and rebates for Maryland’s households, businesses, and local governments to invest in energy efficiency, electrification, and renewable energy upgrades.
 Local, utility, and federal incentives are also available, as well as incentives provided by other state and quasi-state agencies.